imfht/vulnvps/README.md

 | 3306  | mysql fake password.
 Login: `root` `root` |                                                              |
 | 6379  | Redis unauth.                             |                                                              |
 | 21    | ftp fake password.
 Login: `test` `123456` |                                                              |

+(waiting for you pull request to support more vuls!)

 ## pre requirements
 This repo assume a local docker is running and is reachable.